Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

-The algorithm stops contracting best-ratio stars when there are less than~${\tau}$ terminals left; the exact value of ${\tau}$ depends on $p$, $c$, and the desired approximation factor, it will satisfy $\tau > p$ and we specify it later.
+The number of terminals in any given instance with terminal pairs $\{s_1,s'_1\},\ldots,\{s_k,s'_k\}$ is the size of the set $R=\{s_i,s'_i\mid 1\leq i\leq k\}$.
+This in particular means that if a terminal appears in several pairs or is in a trivial terminal pair, it is only counted once.
+The algorithm stops contracting best-ratio stars when there are less than~${\tau}$ terminals left in $R$; we have ${\tau} = \bigO{(p+c)^2/\eps^4}$, but we specify the precise value of $\tau$ in the analysis below.
 If the algorithm stops in step $\tilde t$, the solution lifting algorithm takes a feasible solution $F$ of $G_{\tilde t}$ and returns the union of $F$ and $\bigcup_{t=0}^{\tilde t}C_t$.
-Such a solution is clearly feasible, since we adapted the terminal pairs accordingly after each contraction.
+Such a solution is clearly feasible, since we adapted the terminal pairs accordingly after each contraction. \cref{alg:weightedUndirSF} gives a pseudo-code of the resulting algorithm.